 The Petrified forest:

-The Gabal Qatrani mountain open-air museum is currently located in the petrified forest.
-Petrified trees, fossilised whales, elephants, Phiomia, Palaeomastodon, Arsinoitherium, crocodiles, snakes, and other well-preserved fossils were among the geological relics discovered in the Fayum oasis desert.
+The Gabal Qatrani mountain open-air museum is currently located in a petrified forest.
+Petrified trees, fossilized whales, elephants, Phiomia, Palaeomastodon, Arsinoitherium, crocodiles, snakes, and other well-preserved fossils were among the geological relics discovered in the Fayum oasis desert.
 The museum, which was erected in early 2018 and will be inaugurated soon, exhibits both marine and terrestrial fossils.

 Qasr Qarun (Qarun Palace):

 The Arabic name Qasr Qarun means “the Palace of Qarun.”
 This is a well-preserved Ptolemaic temple that has been dated to the Ptolemaic period (323-30 BC) but cannot be exactly dated due to the lack of inscriptions.
-Built of yellow limestone blocks, it is mostly entire, however the façade has been partially repaired and portions of the interior structure have been strengthened by the Antiquities Department.
+Built of yellow limestone blocks, it is mostly complete.
+However, the façade has been partially repaired and portions of the interior structure have been strengthened by the Antiquities Department.

 It may look modest from the outside, but it is a true maze of chambers, hallways, cellars, tunnels, stairways, upper rooms of various sizes and levels, and countless nooks and crannies, making it an intriguing site to explore.
 There are no inscriptions, but the winged sun flies above the entrance, and there is a relief of two figures on the ceiling (reachable by one of two square spiral staircases): the crocodile deity Sobek on the left, and a king on the right.
 From the roof, you can see the desert to the south and west, the cultivated area to the north and east, the desert escarpment, and (depending on the light) the lake to the north.